intelsdi-x/swan/scripts/jupyter/README.md

 ## Exploration data using jupyter

-To quick start we provide you with the example notebook [here](example.ipynb)
+To get started, we have provided an example notebook [here](example.ipynb)

-Note: Unfortunately Github doesn't render iframes at the moment.
-So, you will notice, that plotly graphs do not show up on the page after rendering.
-We recommend use [nbviewer](http://nbviewer.jupyter.org/) which renders every notebooks from Github, on a separate domain, or just open example from the local Jupyter instance.
+Because of [plotly](https://plot.ly/) usage, we recommend open example from the local Jupyter instance.